 Low porosity: People with low porosity hair tend to suffer frequently from product build-up on their scalp.
 Apple cider vinegar can help melt build-up away, so it’s a great treatment to clarify this hair type.
 We recommend using it as a pre-poo in this case, to really support your regular cleanser in purifying the scalp.

-Apple cider vinegar and clarifying shampoos are two very different products.
-What clarifying shampoo is specially formulated to do, is remove product build up and give the scalp a deep clean.
-It should be used every 4-5 washes, alternated to an everyday shampoo such as our Curl Quenching Conditioning Wash or Vivid Tones Vibrancy Shampoo.
-Using a cleanser enriched with apple cider vinegar like our Wash & Scrub Exfoliating Shampoo, rather than the ingredient in its pure form, allows you to reap its benefits as a scalp exfoliator without the downsides of DIY.
+Even better: you can use a clarifying shampoo enriched with apple cider vinegar, like our Wash & Scrub!
+This scalp exfoliating shampoo has been developed with all the benefits if this ingredient without the downsides of DIY.
 Apple cider vinegar can have a very strong scent, but our Wash & Scrub has a lovely fresh fragrance.
 In addition, we have engineered the product with exactly the right amount of apple cider vinegar, so you will never run the risk of using too much and having a reaction on your skin.